 To further measure the impact of our techniques, we replay the traces from the user study of the previous section on our laptop.
 The laptop is connected to a National Instruments 6034E data acquisition board attached to the PCI bus of a host workstation running Linux, which permits us to measure the power consumption of the entire laptop.
 The sampling rate is 10 Hz.
-During the measurements, we have turned off the display of the laptop to make our readings more comparable to the CPU power consumption results of the previous section.
-Ideally, we would have preferred to measure CPU power directly for one-to-one comparison with results of the previous section, but we do not have the surface mount rework equipment needed to do so.
+Figure 6 shows the experimental setup.
+Note that during the measurements, we have turned off the display of the laptop to make our readings closer to the CPU power consumption.
+Ideally, we would have preferred to measure CPU power directly for comparison with results of the previous section, but we do not have the surface mount rework equipment needed to do so.